5 key concepts on transferring shares under a SHA

 By Faith Sing and Kelvin Ho

-In our previous article, we looked at three key control concepts common across three sets of shareholder arrangements published by three venture capital (VC) associations.
+In our previous 3 key control concepts for a SHA, we looked at three key control concepts common across three sets of shareholder arrangements published by three venture capital (VC) associations.

 To recap, we looked at the template shareholders arrangements published by:

 - the United States based National Venture Capital Association,

 - the Australian Private Equity & Venture Capital Association.

 In this article, we explore what these documents say should happen where a shareholder decides to sell their shares.

 Concept 1 – There should be restrictions on transfers of shares (at least for some shareholders)